The genetic-epigenetic (G-E) aetiology of endometriosis

 - Growth is moreover influenced by the immunology and the peritoneal fluid environment

-- Most lesions grow for a certain time but growth is self limiting.
-When we make the diagnosis most lesions are no longer growing; however, some are still growing and keep growing.
+- Most lesions grow for a certain time, but growth is self-limiting.
+When we make the diagnosis, most lesions are no longer growing; however, some are still growing and keep growing.

-Clinical consequences of the G-E etiology
+Clinical consequences of the G-E aetiology

 - the importance of food intake